turbonomic/prometurbo/appmetric/README.md

 # appMetric
-Get metrics from [Prometheus](https://prometheus.io) for applications deployed as containers or container Pods.
-And expose these applications via REST API.
+Get metrics from [Prometheus](https://prometheus.io) for applications, and expose these applications via REST API.

 Applications are distinguished by mainly their IP address.
 For example, each [Kubernetes](https://kubernetes.io/docs/concepts/workloads/pods/pod/) Pod corresponds to one Application.
 Currently, it can get applications from [Istio exporter](https://istio.io/docs/reference/config/adapters/prometheus.html) and [Redis exporter](https://github.com/oliver006/redis_exporter).
 More exporters can be supported by implementing their [`addon`](https://github.com/songbinliu/appMetric/tree/v2.0/pkg/addon).